 Australia, Japan, Vietnam: Gymnema sylvestris is used in traditional medicine in many countries in Asia and Oceania, as well as in Ayurvedic medicine.

 While this vine-like shrub is recognized for supporting weight control, as well as fat and carbohydrate metabolism, it is of particular interest to doctors for its beneficial effects on the pancreas.
-The active principles in Gymnema sylvestris appear to promote the regeneration of beta cells, a type of cell found in the pancreas which is involved in insulin production.
+The active principles in Gymnema sylvestris appear to promote the regeneration of beta cells, a type of cell found in the pancreas which is involved in production of the blood sugar regulating hormone.
 The plant is therefore considered to offer particular promise in the treatment of type 2 diabetes, especially at an advanced stage (10-11).

 Plants belonging to the Berberis family, such as barberry, contain berberine, an alkaloid widely studied for its antioxidant, hypolipidemic and blood sugar-lowering effects.

-In a number of studies investigating the efficacy of berberis-based treatment in diabetic subjects, the plant was found to support glucose catabolism, stimulate insulin production and improve its blood glucose-lowering function(12-13).
+In a number of studies investigating the efficacy of berberis-based treatment in diabetic subjects, the plant was found to support glucose catabolism, stimulate pancreatic hormone production and improve its blood glucose-lowering function(12-13).

 Banaba or crape myrtle, has been used for thousands of years in traditional Asian medicine in the form of a tea or extract, to support weight loss and regulate glycemia.
 Recent studies have demonstrated that the benefits of banaba, including its recognized contribution to glucose metabolism, are due to one of its active principles: corosolic acid.

 That’s why, since the early 2000s, a number of studies have been conducted to evaluate the potential of this Asian plant in the treatment of diabetes and its complications.